-TeamRetro agile retrospective meetings provide your team the opportunity to reflect on their recent experiences and identify opportunities to improve moving forward.
-Retrospectives will usually focus on a specific time period or event - eg. most recent development sprint or iteration, a recently completed project.
+TeamRetro’s agile retrospective meetings provide your team the opportunity to reflect on their recent experiences and identify opportunities to improve moving forward.
+Retrospectives usually focus on a specific time period or event - eg. most recent development sprint or iteration or a recently completed project.

 "Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand."